 Sadly, individuals and other companies in Iceland do not follow such a basic premise.
-In fact, watching places in Iceland like the hot pools in Mývatn or the waterfall of Brúarafoss be restricted for access due to tourists running a mock gives rises to quotes like ‘Iceland is too crowded’ and it personally pains me to hear it.
-The reality is that if you flood an area with hundreds of tourists and say, ‘be back in 50 minutes’ you will inevitably destroy the area…one misplaced footstep at a time.
+In fact, watching places in Iceland like the natural hot pools in Mývatn or the waterfall of Brúarafoss be restricted for access due to tourists running a mock gives rises to quotes like ‘Iceland is too crowded’ and it personally pains me to hear it.
+The reality is, if you flood an area with hundreds of tourists and say, ‘be back in 50 minutes’ you will inevitably destroy the area…one misplaced footstep at a time.
 That’s why ‘group management’ is so important to our philosophy.

 Educating our guests

 We personally take you carefully through some of the most beautiful and pristine places in the country.
 And we do this with the utmost attention to detail.
-Educating our guests not only allows us to keep the area preserved and respected.
-It also adds an extra component of immersion to the trip.
+Educating our guests allows us to keep the area preserved and respected.
+But it also adds an extra level of immersion to the trip.

-To give an example on our Jökulsárlón Glacier Lagoon 2 day tour gives us the incredible chance to stand at the edge of the breath-taking glacier lagoon.
+To give an example, our Jökulsárlón Glacier Lagoon 2 day tour gives us the incredible chance to stand at the edge of the breath-taking glacier lagoon.
 It’s often the highlight of the trip for many of our guests.
-But learning that this wonder of nature happened because climate change rapidly shrunk the glacier behind it over the past 50 years leaving behind a glacier graveyard of icebergs makes it much more visceral of a reaction.
-Natural beauty can be temporary.
-Especially in the ever changing volcanic island of Iceland.
+But learning that this wonder of nature happened because climate change rapidly melted the glacier, makes it an even more visceral reaction.
+Understanding why it’s disappearing creates a sense of wonder and temporary nature to the experience.

 Climate change and the glaciers

 Also, the team at Extreme Ice Survey created the Chasing Ice documentary on climate change which continuously monitors the depletion of glaciers in Iceland and worldwide.
 This can currently be found on Netflix.

-So for a company that puts such a focus on sustainable tourism in Iceland, specialises in immersive travel onto glaciers and other untouched terrain it is definitely concerning reading the new report published by the UN.
-This states that drastic action is needed to stop this onset of climate change.
-Estimates say that we have 12 years to dramatically change how we create energy, consume meals, and run our businesses or it’ll be too late to ‘fix’.
+So for a company like ours, that puts such a focus on sustainable tourism in Iceland, specialising in immersive travel onto glaciers and other untouched terrain, it is definitely concerning reading the new report published by the UN.
+The UN publication states that drastic action is needed to stop this onset of climate change.
+Estimates say that we have until 2030 to dramatically change how we create energy, consume meals, and run our businesses or it’ll be too late to ‘fix’.